 By introducing single-stranded regions edges of the wireframe trusses, the structures are heavily deformed due to the entropic spring forces contracting the single-stranded region.
 The gaps can be filled by a gap filling polymerase (such as the T4 polymerase) or the addition of the missing oligonucleotides, thus creating a nanomechanical actuator.
 [ACS Nano 2018].

 Outlook: This principle shall be the basis for stimuli-responsive mechanical nano devices in photonics or for applications in molecular biology.
-Moreover, we wish to determine biophysical properties such as their bending and torsional stiffness with super-resolution microscopy.
+Moreover, we wish to determine biophysical properties such as their bending and torsional stiffness with super-resolution microscopy or optical tweezers.

 A main drawback of structural DNA nanotechnology is the instability of structures in biological environments.
 We developed a protection strategy based on block copolymer micellization which stabilizes DNA structures in biological or low-salt environments.
 [Angew.
 Chem.
 2017].